-The trend for cars these days appears to be all about up-scaling, with 4x4s in particular taking over British roads at an alarming rate of knots.
+The trend for cars these days appears to be all about up-scaling, with 4x4s, in particular, taking over British roads at an alarming rate of knots.
 High ground clearance, superior 4-wheel traction and spacious interiors are all nice, but are they really necessary in Britain?

 To put this to the test, we decided to escape on a weekend retreat to Tring, a small market town located in the Chiltern Hills, Hertfordshire.
 With plenty of narrow lanes, cross country driving and the potential for bad weather, it seemed like the ideal location to put the theory to the test and Audi’s latest A3 through its paces…

-Visually, the new A3 certainly catches the eye; especially so in the Vegas yellow as seen on the test car.
-The colour really ‘pops’, and is complemented nicely by the S-Line level trim, which tweaks the body styling, pumps the wheel diameter up to 18” and lowers the ride height by 15mm.
+, which tweaks the body styling, pumps the wheel diameter up to 18” and lowers the ride height by 15mm.
 The angular design is typically Audi and to us works particularly well with the proportions of the A3.

 Weekend Countryside Driving

-The weekend’s driving started off with navigating through some British B-roads towards London, predictably littered with pot holes and providing the suspension with a real workout.
+The weekend’s driving started off with navigating through some British B-roads towards London, predictably littered with potholes and providing the suspension with a real workout.
 Considering the firmer dampers and stiffer springs fitted with the S-Line trim, the chassis handled the roads extremely well, with very few of the lumps and bumps felt cabin-side.
 Where traffic permitted, the 1.5 litre TFSI engine quickly built speed, providing performance which belied its diminutive capacity.

 Pushing the A3 hard through the bends is an experience which proved more rewarding than anticipated, with the chassis seeming genuinely nimble and the increased suspension stiffness making the whole car feel very planted.
-Body role is well controlled, whilst the front axle provides impressive levels of grip, with traction difficult to break even with the electronic aids switched off.
+Body roll is well controlled, whilst the front axle provides impressive levels of grip, with traction difficult to break even with the electronic aids switched off.
 Our only gripe is steering feel, which seemed a little lacking, even with the power steering set to the most sporty ‘Dynamic’ mode.

-With fellow countryside venturers collected, it was time to take the A3 out of it’s typical comfort zone, heading off into the country 4 up with the boot brimmed.
-Rear passenger space and leg room isn’t terrible, but it certainly doesn’t qualify as spacious and would be a squeeze with 3 in the rear.
+With fellow countryside venturers collected, it was time to take the A3 out of its typical comfort zone, heading off into the country 4 up with the boot brimmed.
+Rear passenger space and legroom isn’t terrible, but it certainly doesn’t qualify as spacious and would be a squeeze with 3 in the rear.
 Comfort was reportedly good though, although the rear seats simply couldn’t match the quality of the pair up front – trimmed perfectly in Alcantara and Leather (£550 option) they were a real joy to be in.

 In-car tech is up to Audi’s excellent standards, with the digital instrument cluster a particularly nice inclusion (part of the technology pack, a £1395.00 option).
 Whilst it’s easy to get complacent with technology, we can’t help but feel Audi absolutely nailed the options on our A3 test car.
 Every piece of tech fitted was used and worked flawlessly over the course of the weekend, highlighting just how good and dependable all these gadgets have become.